mrfearless/creating-controls-in-assembler/the-modernui-framework.md

 > * Add new control types to reflect newer UI/UX design influences.
 > * Emulate control types from UWP, WPF, .Net & Web 2.0 platforms.

-Here are some examples of dialogs and controls created and using the ModernUI framework and associated controls:
+Here are some examples of dialogs and controls created by and using the ModernUI framework and associated controls:

 ![](/assets/CodeShotOptions.gif)